pallets/click/docs/options.rst

 Callbacks and Eager Options
 ---------------------------

-Sometimes you want a parameter to completely change the execution flow.
+Sometimes, you want a parameter to completely change the execution flow.
 For instance, this is the case when you want to have a ``--version`` parameter that prints out the version and then exits the application.

-In such cases you need two concepts: eager parameters and a callback.
-An eager parameter is a parameter that is handled before others and a callback is what executes after the parameter is handled.
+In such cases, you need two concepts: eager parameters and a callback.
+An eager parameter is a parameter that is handled before others, and a callback is what executes after the parameter is handled.
 The eagerness is necessary so that an earlier required parameter does not produce an error message.
-For instance if ``--version`` was not eager and a parameter ``--foo`` was required and defined before, you would need to specify it for ``--version`` to work.
-For more information see :ref:`callback-evaluation-order`.
+For instance, if ``--version`` was not eager and a parameter ``--foo`` was required and defined before, you would need to specify it for ``--version`` to work.
+For more information, see :ref:`callback-evaluation-order`.

 A callback is a function that is invoked with two parameters: the current